 Quick Answer

 Senior visitors to the USA need visitor medical insurance with at least $100,000 in coverage and a $0 deductible — higher-risk conditions make out-of-pocket costs dangerous.
-Top plans for seniors include IMG Patriot America Plus (available to age 99), Trawick Safe Travels USA Comprehensive (available to age 89), and WorldTrips Atlas America (strong value to age 79).
+Top plans for seniors include WorldTrips Atlas America (best acute onset for ages 70–79), Trawick Safe Travels USA Comprehensive (only plan with acute onset at ages 80–89), and IMG Patriot America Plus (strong overall coverage for travelers under 70).

 Why Seniors Need Higher Coverage